ballerina-platform/ballerina-dev-website/learn/user-guide/interoperability/calling-java-code-from-ballerina.md

 This optional parameter could be used to specify a Maven dependency required for the generation of the Ballerina bindings.
 Here, the specified library and its transitive dependencies will be resolved into the `target/platform-libs` directory of the package.
 If the tool is not executed inside a package or if the output path does not point to a package, the `target/platform-libs` directory structure will be created in the output path to store the Maven dependencies.
 The tool will also update the `Ballerina.toml` file with the platform libraries if the command is executed inside a Ballerina package.

 `(-o|--output) <output>`
-This optional parameter could be used to specify the directory path to which the Ballerina bindings should be inserted.
-If this path is not specified, the output will be written to the same directory from which the command is run.
-You can point to the path of a Ballerina module to generate the code inside a Ballerina module.

-`(-m|--modules)`
-This optional flag could be used to generate Ballerina module-level mappings for each Java package, instead of generating all the bindings inside the default module or a single output directory.
-If this flag is specified, all the generated Java class mappings belonging to a specific Java package will reside inside a separate module representing this Java package.
+This optional parameter could be used to generate all the bindings inside a single directory instead of generating module level mappings.
+This option could be used in instances where all the mappings are required inside a single module.
+The specified directory doesn't always have to be inside a Ballerina package.

 `--public`
 Set the visibility modifier of the generated binding classes to public.
-Unless the `(-m|--modules)` flag is used, the generated bindings will be module private by default.
+This flag will be applicable only if the bindings are generated inside a single directory.

 `<class-name>...`
 One or more space-separated fully-qualified Java class names for which the Ballerina bridge code is to be generated.
 Please note that these class names should be provided at the end of the command.

 ### Generated Bridge Code

 When the tool is run, a `.bal` file will be created to represent each Java class.
 This would contain the respective Ballerina binding class along with the required Java interoperability mappings.
-If the `(-m|--modules)` flag is used, these `.bal` files will be generated inside separate modules representing the Java package structure, else they will be generated inside a single directory.
+These `.bal` files will be generated inside separate modules representing the Java package structure by default.
+If the `[(-o|--output) <output-path>]` option is used, they will be generated inside a single directory.

 Apart from creating bindings for the specified Java classes, the command will also generate empty Ballerina binding classes for the dependent Java classes.
 A Java class would be considered dependent if it is used inside one of the generated Ballerina binding classes.